fbpx

 Conclusion

-If you’re looking for a basic way to create a link to share your photos, Google Photos is a good option.
-It’s free and gets the job done.
+If you’re looking for a simple way to create a link to share photos, tools like Google Photos are often sufficient.
+They’re easy to use and work well for sharing finished albums after a shoot.